lasanthamudalige/convert-pdf-to-audiobook/README.md

 ## General info

-This is a command line program that converts PDf files to audiobooks under 5000 characters.
+This is a command line program that converts PDF files to an audiobook (PDF files under 5000 characters).

 ## Technologies
 Project is created with: